awsdocs/aws-doc-sdk-examples/workflows/sesv2_weekly_mailer/README.md

 4. **Monitor and Review**

    - Review dashboards and metrics in the AWS console for the newsletter campaign.
+   - Because this workflow minimizes the number of email addresses necessary by utilizing subaddresses to show the features of SES Contact Lists, it is likely an email provider will mark the messages as Spam.
+Check your spam folder to ensure they sent.

 5. **Clean up**